NetLogo/NetLogo/test/README.txt

   the reporter on the left), must be a constant: a number, string, list, true/false, or nobody.

-* Tests that end with _2D will be run in a 2D environment only, tests that end with _3D will be run in a 3D environment only all other tests will be run in both environments.

 * Tests that start with Generator will only be run when the code generator is enabled tests that start with NoGenerator will only be run when the